Cardozo History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Cárdenas, de Cárdenas, Cardenas, de Cardenas, Cárdena, de Cárdena, Cardena, de Cardena, Cardenes, de Cardenes, Cardo, de Cardo and many more.

-Another 157 words (11 lines of text) are included under the topic Early Cardozo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Cardozo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Cardozo Settlers in United States in the 18th Century

 - Daniel Cardozo, who landed in Jamaica in 1742